qmk/qmk_firmware/keyboards/kudox/keymaps/default/readme.md

-# The default keymap for Kudox
+# The default keymap for Kudox Keyboard